quote HEE facebook linkedin twitter bracketDetail search file-download keyboard-arrow-down keyboard-arrow-right close event-note

 Public Health Practitioners (PHPs) are part of the core public health workforce.
 They work in various areas including health improvement, health protection, and health and social care.
 They may work in the public, private, voluntary and community sectors and contribute to public health outcomes and improving health and wellbeing.

-HEE supports the development of public health practitioners through practitioner registration schemes available across England as well as delivering continuing professional development opportunities for public health practitioners.
+WTE supports the development of public health practitioners through practitioner registration schemes available across England as well as delivering continuing professional development opportunities for public health practitioners.
 Delivery of these schemes and broader development programmes are regionally planned and delivered to respond to system need.

 Public Health Practitioners can register with the United Kingdom Public Health Register (UKPHR).
 Details of the Practitioner Schemes, geographies covered and a contact point are available via UKPHR’s website.

-HEE has developed a Public Health Practitioner’s Education and Training Directory to provide existing public health practitioners with training and educational opportunities.
-Skills acquired through learning can then be used as evidence to support Public Health Practitioners in achieving UKPHR Public Health Practitioner Registration.
+We are pleased to announce the publication of a refreshed Public Health Practitioner Training Directory.
+This updated resource is designed to support the ongoing professional development of public health practitioners by mapping education and training opportunities that support individuals to meet the knowledge base for the UKPHR public health practitioner standards.
 The directory is also a useful Continued Professional Development (CPD) tool for those working in or new to healthcare, from those taking apprenticeships to clinicians who want to learn more about public health/health promotion.
-For more information, or to receive these documents in a different format, email england.ltcp@nhs.net .

 Public Health Specialists